V0X-DEI/V0X-DEI/README.md

 “LEN NO ONE CARES.”
 oh..? ok.. sorry.

-u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuff like that in my name (unless super close friends/partner)
+u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuffwtvr (unless vcf/partner)

-im yAPPING SO MUCH HERE OHMYGOD. ok but like im rlly shy so heh.. i usually don't int first okay note that
+im yAPPING SO MUCH HERE OHMYGOD. ok but like im rlly shy and awkward so heh.. i usually don't int first okay note that

 hmmm..imight like vox idk guyss.... looks at my 32 vox ponies..